BDD Specs

 Then I should be redirected to the Testream documentation page

 Use BDD Specs to keep requirements, test evidence, and coverage decisions close to the Jira work item they belong to.
-Testream stores saved specs through the Testream Jira issue panel, then Rovo compares each scenario with the evidence captured by Testream reporters, including test names, tags, source snippets, artifacts, branch, build, and commit metadata.
+Testream stores saved specs through the Testream Jira issue panel, then Rovo compares each scenario with candidate evidence captured by Testream reporters, including test names, suites or frameworks, outcomes, steps, source locations, source snippets, failure summaries, attachment names, and scenario or provenance signals.

 You can either create a new issue-level spec from scratch, draft one with Rovo, or link an existing reusable behavior from BDD Library directly into the issue.